mario-deluna/php-glfw/docs/user-guide/math_functions.md

 #### Operators

-As notes above the vector classes have overloaded operators.
+As noted above the vector classes have overloaded operators.
 This means that you can use the `+` operator to add two vectors together, or the `*` operator to multiply a vector with another vector or a scalar.

 ```php
 $vec1 = new Vec3(1.0, 2.0, 3.0);